PollySummer/EnergyNow/README.md

-# Getting Started with Create React App
+# What is Electricity App?

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was inspired by  [Electrikell.ee](https://www.elektrikell.ee/).
+## Our benefits:
+ * You can watch also gas price

 ## Available Scripts